 - Using a SIEM to review historical data to look for signs of compromise when indicators of compromise (IoCs) are released for a new zero day.
 The SIEM can also be used to alert on those same IoCs as they occur to shorten your mean time to detect (MTTD).

 Who on your team is responsible for overseeing the creation and improvement of a vulnerable management program?

 Assigning responsibility for this plan and establishing a regularly-scheduled review is important.
-The dedicated overseer should be looking at the vulnerability reports or (if you have a well-established asset inventory in place) looking at new disclosures to see what’s applicable to the environment.
+The overseer should be looking at the vulnerability reports or (if you have a well-established asset inventory in place) looking at new disclosures to see what’s applicable to the environment.

-Rogue device detection will help catch any devices you didn’t identify in you asset inventory, including those with vulnerabilities or performing unauthorized activity.
-The use of a vulnerability scanner or even your SIEM in conjunction with DHCP logs can give you an early warning system for any new devices being added to the network.
+Rogue device detection will help catch any devices you didn’t identify in you asset inventory.
+This includes those with vulnerabilities or performing unauthorized activity.
+That said, the use of a vulnerability scanner or even your SIEM in conjunction with DHCP logs can give you an early warning system for any new devices being added to the network.

 For example, if a vulnerability relies on using a particular port, you can block that port number at the firewall.
-You can also check your Web Application Firewall for your servers to see if there are ways to block malicious attempts to exploit the vulnerability.
+You can also check your Web Application Firewall for your servers to see if there are ways to block malicious exploit attempts.
 These are temporary fixes (or they could be permanent) that you’ll use to provide security in lieu of remediating the vulnerability.

-Being proactive about your organization’s vulnerability management is key to responding quickly to suspicious activity and attacks.
-If you need support improving your security stance, contact the Hurricane Labs security experts!
-We’re available 24/7 and will make sure you have everything that is needed to keep yourself safe!
+Being proactive about your organization’s vulnerability management workflow is key to responding quickly to suspicious activity and attacks.
+If you need support improving your security stance, contact the Hurricane Labs security experts.
+We’re available 24/7 and will make sure you have everything that is needed to keep yourself safe.